cupsster/FLSUN-SR---Klipper-Config/README.md

 For mounting control board and RPI inside enclosure I used this [mounting bracket](https://www.thingiverse.com/thing:4980886) by [superdave42](https://www.thingiverse.com/superdave42/designs) (go say thank you to the man!) that actually fit on build plate so wise thing is to print it before you start upgrade.
 I suggest you do it.
 It will save you lots of time.</br>
 Depending on your setup you might want to expose USB port.
 I used fixed network cable routhed through side opening on top of the base instead more common WiFi setup (can still add it later).

+# Klipper Config

+In [Configuration](/Configuration/) folder you will find my [printer.cfg](/Configuration/printer.cfg) file that holds values for my printer as well as [fluidd.cfg](/Configuration/fluidd.cfg) config.
+Most of config files has descriptions copy pasted from [Klipper](https://www.klipper3d.org/) documentation for easy reference to get you going.

 # Klipper Macros

 A collection of Klipper G-code macros adapted from various sources.
 Most of code is commented to get better understanding of what it does.

+Also, as I progress I will rename macros in a way that they are uniform and adhere to some standard.
+I will most likely follow practices listed on Klipper website eg.: `MY_AWESOME_MACRO` is treated in code same as `my_awesome_macro` but I will adhere to form with capital letters so it can be spotted in code immediately.

+## Disclaimer
+**Before you use any macro here provided please make double sure you understand what it does to avoid damage to your machine or magic smoke!
+Especially check macros that move toolhead!**

 ## Usage
 Copy the `macros` folder alongside your printer configuration file and edit it to add: